National Priorities List: Public comment process

 The public has the opportunity to comment on facilities that are proposed to be added to the National Priorities List.
 EPA publishes notices in the Federal Register listing the proposed facilities.
 The agency will consider all comments received within 60 days after publication in the Register.
 The complete set of comments are available to the public one week following the close of the comment period.
 EPA makes a final listing of decisions after considering all the relevant comments that were received during the comment period.

 EPA Superfund docket

 The Superfund docket contains the Hazard Ranking System score sheets for each proposed facility, a documentation record for each facility that details the information used to compute the score, information for any facility affected by particular statutory requirements or EPA listing policies, and a list of documents referenced in the documentation record.

 Mapping system

 TOXMAP was a geographic information system (GIS) application from the Division of Specialized Information Services of the United States National Library of Medicine (NLM) that used maps of the United States to help users visually explore data from the EPA Superfund Basic Research Program and the Toxics Release Inventory.
-The application was deprecated in December of 2019 by the Trump Administration.
+The application was deprecated in December of 2019 by the first Trump administration.